 Degree Requirement Summary

 The program outlined here meets requirements for the JD degree with 83 law credit hours, and 6 elective credit hours in public affairs, for a total of 89 credit hours.
-Requirements for the MPA degree are met with 30 credit hours of core courses, 6 credit hours in an area of specialization and 9 hours of elective course work (which include the 6 hours of Law electives).
+Requirements for the MPA degree are met with 21 credit hours of core courses, and 15 credit hours in elective and specialization courses (which include the 6 hours of Law electives).

 Curriculum